 Present bond order analysis is based on SFOs.
 Symmetry used in the calculation should be NOSYM.
 For this reason the analysis may be used only if the symmetry in the calculation is NOSYM.
 The analysis may be used also for multi-atomic fragments, the fragment-fragment bond orders are printed in such a case.
 Note that in the present implementation all fragment types should be different.

+Mayer Bond orders

-Mayer Bond orders is included in the input.
+The Mayer bond orders are calculated and printed if the keyword is included in the input.
 Next to the Mayer bond orders Mulliken atom-atom populations per I-value will be calculated and printed if this keyword is included in the input.
 Note that this keyword is not a subkey.